 Local Authorization

-Oso can make decisions based on data stored in your own database, which is known as local authorization.
-In these cases, Oso never needs to read the data, only understand its structure.
+Oso can make decisions based on data stored in your own database, which is known as Local Authorization.
+Oso never needs to read the data, only understand its structure.

 - Call the local check API in your application's authorization